 Dataquay::PropertyObject Class Reference

-Helper class for managing properties of an object URI -- that is, triples that share a common subject and possibly a common prefix for the predicate, and that are unique (having a one-to-one relationship between (subject,predicate) and object).
+PropertyObject is a helper class for managing RDF properties of an object URI – that is, triples that share a common subject and possibly a common prefix for the predicate, and that have only one value for each subject-predicate combination.
 More...

 #include <dataquay/PropertyObject.h>